 Program Status: Planning

 The purpose of this project is to redesign Portland State University’s Sophomore Inquiry (SINQ) curriculum to foster community and embed career exploration and research/writing support.
 This project was initiated to address the DFW rates in SINQ classes, particularly for those students who take classes online, as research indicates that students who take online SINQs have higher DFW rates than students who take in-person SINQs.
 At PSU about 45% of students take an online SINQ.
 A broader impact of this project is to further communicate the impact and value of general education and identify how the SINQ classes support students at PSU and their degree path.
-The project was further initiated to address a UNST budget cut for 2025-26.
-The revised budget necessitated the cut of online mentors by 50 percent, which will require a redesign of the online mentor program to have a smaller and more focused role for online mentors, concentrating on student success, career readiness, and writing support.
+Phase two of the project focuses on the in-person SINQ curriculum and will examine the key outcomes for SINQ courses and explore the potential benefits of a shared curriculum, as well as establish writing and research benchmarks.

 Accomplished